-We are not perfect, but we reckon every little bit we do helps the planet.
+We are not perfect, but we reckon every little bit we do helps the planet, and some of the folk less priviliged than we are.
 We are always learning, and we are still making those difficult choices.
 We try to be as eco-friendly in our business as we are at home.
 It's not an easy path to follow and stick to, but the pros far outweigh the cons for us.

 From our reed bed (waste water treatment) system and our green roofs, to our 'composting' loos and recycling area, renewable electricity, natural sheep wool insulation, and encouraging guests to arrive/get around by public transport, we try to do our bit for the planet.